 Jimmy laughed.
 But she didn’t.
 She looked dead serious.

 ‘Come on… we’re not kids anymore and we certainly don’t believe in fairytales either.
 What’s the real reason we can’t go in?
 Did you hide a body in there or something?’
 I replied to her, laughing.

 ‘Well look, I’m just warning you.
 There’s something bad going on in that house and I just hate to see something bad happening to a couple of handsome young fellas like yourselves.’

 I cut him off and continued questioning her.

-‘So be more specific please.
+‘So be more specific, please.
 You say that anyone going in there doesn’t come back out?
 So what does that mean?
 There’s a killer in the house?
 Death traps?
 Gas leakages?
 Surely, if that was the case, city hall already would have had this building torn down long ago.’

 ‘I can’t tell you, because I don’t know what is in there.
 All I know is what I have seen happening.
 I live in this neighborhood too, you know.
 And I can always see it happen.
 People go in, but they never come out.
-It’s an empty building which the government doesn’t care about, which makes it ideal for homeless people to sneak in, expecting a comfortable stay.
+It’s an empty building that the government doesn’t care about, which makes it ideal for homeless people to sneak in, expecting a comfortable stay.

 So either there has been a huge hobo party going on in that house for the past 50 years, or every hobo that went in there died or disappeared without a trace.
 You may guess which option I find more plausible.’

 ‘If that’s the case, why haven’t you ever called the police about this?
 You seem to know enough to inform them about it…’